Kasioma/CC_Cot_Mihaita_2026_Apps/README.md

 - OAuth grant types:
   - **Authorization code grant**
-- OpenID Connect scopes - anything else can be removed (e.g. phone):
+- OpenID Connect scopes - you may remove unnecessary ones (e.g., phone):
   - `openid`
   - `email`
   - `profile` -  important for having the custom attribute claim in the token